microsoft/TypeScript/doc/spec.md

 M.s;  // Error, s is not exported
 ```

-In this example, variable ‘s’ is a private feature of the module, but function ‘f’ is exported from the module and accessible to code outside of the module.
-If we were to describe the effect of module ‘M’ in terms of interfaces and variables, we would write
+In this example, variable 's' is a private feature of the module, but function 'f' is exported from the module and accessible to code outside of the module.
+If we were to describe the effect of module 'M' in terms of interfaces and variables, we would write

 ```TypeScript
 interface M {